 The United MileagePlus® Club Card is a solid card with excellent airport lounge access benefits, and a decent rewards rate.
 If you fly with United more than you do with Delta, this is the better airline card to get.
-Cardholders get anywhere between 2.4% and 3.2% returns on their shopping.
 As one would expect from an airline branded credit card, it gives credit for checked baggage.
 The primary cardmember and one companion traveling on the same reservation will receive their first and second standard checked bags free.

 The United MileagePlus® Club Card also has a very good sign-up bonus.
-Cardholders get $100 statement credit after their first purchase.
-Plus, when you spend at least $3,000 on purchases within your first 3 months of account opening, you'll receive 50,000 miles.
+Cardholders who spend at least $3,000 on purchases within their first 3 months from account opening will receive 50,000 miles.
 Altogether, this bonus is worth between $700 and $850.
 That is significantly higher than most credit cards on the market.

 How Do The Best Premium Credit Cards Compare To One Another?

-We graphed our estimate for the value of the four cards above.
+We graphed our estimate for the value of some of the cards listed above.
 The estimates in the graph below are based on the value of bonuses, lounge access and airline credits.
 They do not factor in the rewards you would earn for using the cards to make daily purchases.

 There are no welcome bonuses on the card.
 Instead, if focuses on giving users the maximum amount of luxury treatment.
 You are automatically enrolled in high-tier elite status across multiple hotel and airline brands, including Starwood, Delta, Hilton, and IHG.
 It comes with decent lounge access, like all other premium credit cards.